 3. Sungkyunkwan University

-Why it stands out: SKKU’s College of Engineering (based on the Suwon/Natural Sciences campus) pairs a 600+ year legacy with Samsung-backed industry collaboration and strong STEM-focused support.
+Why it stands out: SKKU’s College of Engineering, based on the Suwon/Natural Sciences Campus, pairs a 600+ year institutional legacy with strong industry-academic collaboration, including Samsung-linked programs and research cooperation.

 “The research environment is collaborative, and the facilities are excellent.”